 Had enough of gay cruising in Budapest– either in the bars or elsewhere?
 For those who want a bit more guaranteed action, the gay saunas in Budapest will not disappoint you (unlikely all those faceless accounts on Grindr or the other hookup apps…).

 There are three gay saunas to choose from, and each is relatively easily accessible from most of the central city.
 Just take a look at our Gay Budapest Map if you need help deciding which is closest.
-The gay sauna’s in Budapest mostly get crowded on weeknights after 5 pm and on Sunday afternoons.
+The gay saunas in Budapest mostly get crowded on weeknights after 5 pm and on Sunday afternoons.
 We also found Google Maps helpful for displaying the busiest times for most locations.

 Want more?
-There is a steam bath, maze, XXX porn rooms, private and semi-private cabins, bar, and glory holes.
-If you’re after a gay massage in Budapest this is also a simple option.
-Magnum Sauna is absolutely packed on the weekends with the Dark & Naked themed nights and doesn’t close from Saturday until midnight Sunday.
+There is a steam bath, maze, XXX porn rooms, private and semi-private cabins, a bar, and glory holes.
+If you’re after a gay massage in Budapest, this is also a simple option.
+Magnum Sauna is absolutely packed on the weekends with the Dark & Naked-themed nights and doesn’t close from Saturday until midnight Sunday.

-A beautiful, historic spa that is over 400 years old – Rudas is not your typical gay sauna but they only welcome men on Mondays, Wednesdays, Thursdays, and Fridays.
-As you can imagine it is a mostly gay crowd.
+A beautiful, historic spa that is over 400 years old – Rudas is not your typical gay sauna, but they only welcome men on Mondays, Wednesdays, Thursdays, and Fridays.
+As you can imagine, it is a mostly gay crowd.
 This is not a place to play around through with increased security, but nothing stops you from meeting some eye candy and heading back to your hotel.